Fer-Jg/TownyAdvanced-Spanish/Plugins-using-the-Towny-API.md

 **[TownyLocations](https://www.spigotmc.org/resources/townylocations.76778/)** - A plugin that allows a player to view the plots of another player, and teleport to them if they have permission.

+**[DiscordTownyLink](https://www.spigotmc.org/resources/discordtownylink.78179/)** - A plugin that can add a player to a town's role on discord, by coco10203.

 ## Plugins using Metadata

 **[Floristics](https://github.com/JayAvery/floristics)** - A plugin that applies natural plant growth to Minecraft